Bound (Fringe): Reviews

 "Bound" has received generally positive reviews from television critics.
-IGN's Ramsey Isler rated "Bound" 9.6/10, explaining that the episode is "an energetic start to second half of the season, and it's hopefully a sign of things to come."
+IGNs Ramsey Isler rated "Bound" 9.6/10, explaining that the episode is "an energetic start to second half of the season, and it's hopefully a sign of things to come."
 Olivia's "amazing" action sequence reminded Isler of the Fox television show 24, and he equated Olivia with that series' protagonist Jack Bauer.
 Writing for The A.V.
 Club, critic Zach Handlen also praised the "badassery" of the opening sequence as well as Olivia herself; he graded the episode with an A, calling it "a gripping, bizarre, occasionally wince-inducing hour of television; after a spotty first half of the season, Fringe is finally hitting its stride."
 Jane Boursaw of TV Squad enjoyed the episode; like Isler, she also compared Olivia to Jack Bauer, and expressed suspicion that new characters Rachel and Ella were "part of a bigger conspiracy".

 Bryant L. Griffin of Airlock Alpha compared Olivia to the character Sydney Bristow from the television series Alias, and opined that Fringe "continues to exhibit a satisfying stride."
-Griffin however was disappointed that events from the previous episode were ignored, believing it to be a mistake to continue emphasising formulaic storytelling rather than a serialized format.
+Griffin, however, was disappointed that events from the previous episode were ignored, believing it to be a mistake to continue emphasising formulaic storytelling rather than a serialized format.
 Andrew Hanson from the Los Angeles Times felt that despite the extra ten minutes, "Bound" was "more like a two-hour episode... being crammed into half the time".
 He thought the episode's four writers were "all busy", as there were three stories going on at once, and compared Olivia to the similarly characterized Lost character Jack Shephard.
 Hanson concluded, "But how bad can it be when my biggest complaint about a show is that I want more?
 And now that the cold winter of reruns has passed, we should be getting just that."

 Television Without Pity graded the episode with a B. Various reviewers disliked the character Sanford Harris, calling him "stereotypical, "one-note", and "unconvincing."
 Jeff Jensen of Entertainment Weekly noted the episode's importance in the series' history, and named it the ninth best episode of the series, explaining "Arriving midway through Fringes shaky first season, 'Bound' was billed as a reboot that applied lessons learned from earlier episodes.
-(The plot mirrored the critical tune-up, with a cranky internal affairs agent conducting an audit on Fringe division.)
+(The plot mirrored the critical tune-up, with a cranky internal affairs agent conducting an audit on the Fringe division).
 The key focus: Making Olivia a richer, warmer, more proactive character.
 Mission accomplished.
 So began a series of rookie year corrections that helped Fringe find its voice."